-- 1. General This Plan is a pension trust fund (fiduciary fund type) of the City that contains three pension plan options (Plans A, B, and C).
+1. General - This Plan is a pension trust fund (fiduciary fund type) of the City that contains three pension plan options (Plans A, B, and C).
 Each plan option is part of a single employer, defined benefit pension plan offered by the City with a defined contribution option available to certain eligible employees.
 Plan A is eligible to employees of the City hired prior to October 1, 2003.
 Plan B is eligible to employees hired on or after October 1, 2003 through February 15, 2012.
 Plan C is eligible to employees hired after December 29, 2011 or who have made an irrevocable election to convert their prospective benefit calculation to Plan C as of February 15, 2012.
-The defined contribution option allows certain eligible employees to cease participation in this Plan and begin participation in the City's defined contribution plan. - 2.
-Plan Administration The City of Lakeland Employees' Pension and Retirement System administers the City of Lakeland Employees' Pension Plan a single employer, defined benefit pension plan that provides pensions for all full-time, regular employees of the City.
+The defined contribution option allows certain eligible employees to cease participation in this Plan and begin participation in the City's defined contribution plan.

+2. Plan Administration - The City of Lakeland Employees' Pension and Retirement System administers the City of Lakeland Employees' Pension Plan - a single employer, defined benefit pension plan that provides pensions for all full-time, regular employees of the City.
 The authority for the establishment and amendment of the Plan, benefits, vesting, and contributions are established by City Ordinances.
 Government plans are not subject to the provisions of the Employee's Retirement Income Security Act of 1974 (ERISA).
-Management of the Plan is vested in the Employees' Pension Board of Trustees (the Board), which consists of seven (7) active members three (3) of which are elected by plan members for 3-year terms, three (3) appointed by the City Commission for 3-year terms and one (1) appointed by the Board. - 3.
-Plan Membership Pension plan membership for the Plan as of the actuary report dated October 1, 2018 for fiscal year 2019 is shown in the following table.
+Management of the Plan is vested in the Employees' Pension Board of Trustees (the Board), which consists of seven active members serving staggered three-year terms.
+Annually, one Board member is elected by plan members for a three-year term and one Board member is appointed by the City Commission for a three-year term.
+The final Board member is appointed by the Board for a three-year term.

+3. Plan Membership - Pension plan membership for the Plan as of the actuarial valuation date of October 1, 2019 for fiscal year ending September 30, 2021 is shown in the following table.